ueberdosis/tiptap/docs/src/docPages/guide/styling.md

 ></iframe>

 ## Option 3: Customize the HTML
-You can even customize the markup for every extension.
-This will make a custom bold extension that doesn’t render a `<strong>` tag, but a `<b>` tag:
+Or you can customize the markup for extensions.
+The following example will make a custom bold extension that doesn’t render a `<strong>` tag, but a `<b>` tag:

 ```js
 import Bold from '@tiptap/extension-bold'